Parting Should Be Painless: Composition

 The track Parting Should Be Painless was one of two tracks written by the former Marshall Hain bass player, Kit Hain, whose songs were written for or covered by many artists.
 Daltrey was again relying on other artists writing contributions to make a cohesive album, and this time, the list included songs written by former Roxy Music lead singer, Bryan Ferry ("Going Strong"), the Eurythmics co-founders Annie Lennox and Dave Stewart ("Somebody Told Me"), and ex-Ian Gillan keyboardist Colin Towns ("How Does the Cold Wind Cry"), as well as successful professional songwriters Nicky Chinn and Simon Climie.

 "I'm not a songwriter, but within this album I tried to get songs that — the majority of the songs, anyway — sum up my feelings in the last year," he explained during an appearance on Good Morning America.
 "Parting Should Be Painless" is a song that refers to the demise of the Who."

 Critical reception

 The album received negative reviews upon its release, with William Ruhlmann of AllMusic retrospectively writing that the album "contains some interesting tracks, including Bryan Ferry's "Going Strong," which gives you an idea what Roxy Music would sound like if Daltrey was its lead singer", but "for the most part, it consists of mediocre material indifferently sung."
 Writing for The Wall Street Journal, critic Pam Lambert described the album as "bland".
-And Wayne King in Record called it disappointing and wondered how much Daltrey had wanted to have a solo career.
 During an interview in promotion for his 1987 album Can't Wait to See the Movie, Daltrey defended the album explaining, "it's a depressing album.
 It wasn't what people wanted to hear from me.
 To appreciate it you have to be depressed.
 That's the frame of mind I was in."

 Cash Box said praised the title track's "self-assuredness and consistently choice musicianship" and Daltrey's "powerful" vocal.